tumblr/gulp-css-hashes/README.md

 # gulp-css-hashes

-That nifty gulp plugin parses stylesheets and appends checksums for images and fonts referenced in that stylesheet using `url(...)`.
+This nifty gulp plugin parses stylesheets and appends checksums for images and fonts referenced in that stylesheet using `url(...)`.
 The purpose of this plugin is to make sure that when you update an asset you are referencing from CSS, that updated version is requested on the client.

 ### Options